Football Odds & Lines

 Live Football Betting

 Live sports betting has exploded in popularity as fans get closer to the action with live NFL bets.
 From the opening kickoff through the final whistle, you can place live bets on any game.

 How to Bet on Football Odds

 When you’re browsing online odds at the sportsbook, pro football betting odds are easy to understand.
-Here’s an example for a game between the Cleveland Browns and Kansas City Chiefs:
+Here’s an example for a game between the Pittsburgh Steelers and Philadelphia Eagles:

 Over/Under Total: 47.5 (Over -110, Under -110)